churd-git/Threat-Hunting-T1059/README.md

 ---

 ## Response Taken
 Command and Scripting Interpreter: PowerShell with obfuscated usage was confirmed on endpoint windowsvm-ch25.
-A malicous file was downloaded and executed resulting in the download of malware onto the machine however the anti-virus prevented the malware from being executed.
+A malicious file was downloaded and executed resulting in the download of malware onto the machine however the anti-virus prevented the malware from being executed.
 The device was isolated and re-imaged to a state prior to the initial brute-force attempt which likely compromised the machine.
 The user was forced to change his password.

 ---